hanwendong1/fn415/index.md

     <div class="card">
            <h5 class="card-header">Hanwen Dong</h5>
       <div class="card-body">
-        <p class="card-text">Contact me if you have any questions about this website or finding resources related to Animal, Veterinary and Food Sciences.<br />
+        <p class="card-text">Contact me if you have any questions about this website or finding resources related to food and nutrition.<br />
           <br />
 </p>
         <p> </p>